meilisearch/documentation/learn/configuration/instance_options.md

 Meilisearch will only launch once the dump data has been fully indexed.
 The time this takes depends on the size of the dump file.

-_This option is not available as an environment variable._

 ### Ignore missing dump

 ::: warning